Top 10 Health Benefits Of (Kadukkai/Harde/Haritaki) With Uses & Side Effects

 Haritaki is an amazing herb that can be helpful in treating hair loss problems.
 It is rich in vitamins and minerals like Vitamin C, iron, manganese, selenium, copper etc., which is helpful in hair growth.
 It can be used in many ways such by eating, applying powder on hair or using haritaki hair oil.

-Many suffer from constipation and gas for this they take some medicines on regular bases.
-Regularly taking medications for constipation can make a person dependent on them, of course the side effects of bloating and flatulence is also created.
+Many suffer from constipation and gas for this they take some medicines on a regular bases.
+Regularly taking medications for constipation can make a person dependent on them, of course, the side effects of bloating and flatulence is also created.

-Making remedy for constipation is very easy keep the haritaki fruit in the sun, when it is well dried make a powder of haritaki fruit.
-Grind them in a very fine particles and store the powder in a bottle.
-Take half to one teaspoon of the powder in a bowl, add boiling water to it and drink when it is little warm before going to bed.
+Making remedy for constipation is very easy to keep the haritaki fruit in the sun when it is well dried make a powder of haritaki fruit.
+Grind them in very fine particles and store the powder in a bottle.
+Take half to one teaspoon of the powder in a bowl, add boiling water to it and drink when it is a little warm before going to bed.
 You will find the changes in your health within a week.

 9. Diabetes :

-Diabetes has become a major and general health problem throughout the world and it is growing with a greater speed.
-Usually medication used for diabetes also causes some side effects.
-There are variety of tasks required to reduce diabetes such as eating a healthy diet, exercise and other precaution.
+Diabetes has become a major and general health problem throughout the world and it is growing at greater speed.
+Usually, medication used for diabetes also causes some side effects.
+There are a variety of tasks required to reduce diabetes such as eating a healthy diet, exercise, and other precaution.

 Consuming 1 tea spoon of Haritaki powder with a little honey daily in the morning can help to control diabetes Ref.
 (Astanga Sangraha Chikitsa Stahna, 14/5).

-A study was performed on effect of herb in diabetic patients, the water extract of dry Haritaki at as dose of 200 mg/kg body weight was given is was found that it improved the glucose tolerance, indicated by 44% of reduction in the peak blood glucose at 2nd hour in glucose tolerance test in diabetic (streptozotocin induced) rats (Murali YK et al., Indian Journal of Clinical Biochemistry, 2004)
+A study was performed on the effect of herb in diabetic patients, the water extract of dry Haritaki at a dose of 200 mg/kg body weight was given, it was found that it improved the glucose tolerance, indicated by 44% of reduction in the peak blood glucose at 2nd hour in glucose tolerance test in diabetic (streptozotocin induced) rats (Murali YK et al., Indian Journal of Clinical Biochemistry, 2004)